Economic & National Security

 Oceangoing Vessels in Service Today

-Domestic reindustrialization supports 265 large oceangoing vessels on deep-water U.S. routes.
+Domestic reindustrialization supports 265 large oceangoing vessels on deepwater U.S. routes.
 Operators cannot get ships built at reasonable cost on acceptable timelines.

 4–5/yr